boecker-lab/bcd-supertrees/README.md

 ----------------
 To start BCD Supertrees you just have to start the *bcd* start script from the command line:

-    `/path/to/bcd/bcdVM LIST_OF_BCD_ARGS`

-To execute BCD Supertrees from every location you have to add the location of the BCD start script to your **PATH** variable.
-Open the file `~/.profile` in an editor and add the following line (replacing the placeholder path):

-   `export PATH-$PATH:/path/to/bcd`
+    /path/to/bcd/bcd LIST_OF_BCD_ARGS

 The BCD Supertrees directory contains another start script named bcdVM.
 This script allows you to run BCD Supertrees with specific JVM (Java Virtual Machine) arguments.
 The command to run the bcdVM start script type:

-    `/path/to/bcd/bcdVM "LIST_OF_JVM_ARGS" "LIST_OF_BCD_ARGS"`
+    /path/to/bcd/bcdVM "LIST_OF_JVM_ARGS" "LIST_OF_BCD_ARGS"

+To execute BCD Supertrees from every location you have to add the location of the BCD start script to your **PATH** variable.
+Open the file `~/.profile` in an editor and add the following line (replacing the placeholder path):

+    export PATH-$PATH:/path/to/bcd

 Jar (any OS)
 ----------------
 Alternatively, you can run the jar file using java with the
 command:

-   `java -jar /path/to/bcdSupertrees/bcdSupertrees.jar`
+    java -jar /path/to/bcdSupertrees/bcdSupertrees.jar

-You can always use the "--help" option to get a documentation about the available commands and options.

 Using the BCD Supertrees command line tool
 ============================
+You can always use the "--help" option to get a documentation about the available commands and options.

 Generally you only need to specify the input trees as input.
 If your input data contains bootstrap values we recommend the *BOOTSTRAP_VALUES*